Riddler2077/maFileTool/README.md

 Now you can specify the country of the number when ordering.
 To do this, it is enough to insert the country ID in the field of the corresponding SMS service.
 For example ID of Russia - 0, Ukraine - 1, USA - 187.
+Before inserting the id, check the country support in the sms service.
 A list of all countries for each individual service is attached below:

 - GetSmsCountry - https://drive.google.com/file/d/1KeCSBXhrN4agG-tWZCoI9OVqeCowugX_/view?usp=sharing